albionah/ReadingSingleLine/README.md

 ## Index file

+To improve performance in following runs, it creates an index file.
 It takes some time to create an index file.
 But if it exists, any line can be printed almost instantly.

 ### Structure